mattlean/lean-js-app-starter/docs/desktop/developing.md

 ### Application Development Mode
 There are two steps to running the app in development mode.

-First the renderer processes must be started through the development server.
+First the renderer process must be started through the development server.
 In one terminal window, run the `rend:start:dev:watch` [`package.json`](../../package.json) script.
 This will start [webpack-dev-server](https://github.com/webpack/webpack-dev-server) which will automatically create a development build and host it at [localhost:8080](http://localhost:8080).

 After that the main process must be started to open the Electron app.
 In another terminal window, run the `main:start:dev:watch` [`package.json`](../../package.json) script.